 I moved to Florida in 2006 in pursuit of my newfound passion for making the world more beautiful, one person at a time.
 My first job in medical aesthetics was with a wonderful cosmetic physician who taught me so much more than any weekend course on Botox or fillers ever could.
 I learned how to assess faces and address signs of aging from a wholistic perspective rather than a problem-specific one, and from there my own creativity and artistic abilities began to flourish.

 I believe that almost any practitioner can learn the basic techniques of injecting, just like almost anyone could learn the basics of how to apply paint on a canvas, but some people are naturally more creative and artistic, and the end result is proof.
 I have seen this in practice time and time again.
-For example, a new patient who comes in asking for filler to smooth the smile lines (nasolabial folds) because that’s what he or she is used to receiving from other practitioners, when really he or she needs a bit of a cheek lift with the filler first to properly achieve the best outcome.
+For example, a new patient who comes in asking for filler to smooth the smile lines (nasolabial folds) because that’s what he or she is used to receiving from other practitioners.
+Well, I know that what he or she really needs a bit of a cheek lift with a filler first to properly restore facial volume relationships.
+And on that note, I make a big distinction between restoring and enhancing.
+Restoration is where I shine.
+It’s what I see and what I love to do.
+I do not do as much in the way of enhancing - or giving people something they have never had to begin with.
+The cheeks and lips and everything else I do is to look like you haven’t done anything at all but are naturally timeless in your overall look.

 I have come to learn that most every patient wants the same thing in the end - to look and feel better.
 They may have a specific concern that I am happy to address, but many people appreciate a comprehensive examination and explanation of the issues occurring specifically to them, some of which they may not have even noticed until they see before and after pictures and get that personal attention I believe every patient deserves.